SmokinCaterpillar/pypet/doc/source/tutorial.rst

 automatically stored at
 the end of the experiment.
-Everything you add during the run phase under a group node called `run_XXXXXXXX` (where this is the name of the current run) will be stored at the end of this particular run.
+Everything you add during the run phase under a group node called `run_XXXXXXXX` (where this is the name of the current run, which will be automatically chosen if you use the `'$'` wildcard) will be stored at the end of the particular run.

 -------------------
 #3 Post-processing